Neurology Residency

 If you answered yes, then you should consider applying to our program!

 We are a deep program: We draw patients from across Michigan.
 We see patients with typical migraine and peripheral neuropathy, as well as patients with rare forms of movement disorders and neuromuscular diseases.
-We have very active surgical treatment programs for epilepsy and movement disorders and our residents participate in the care of these patients.
+We have very active surgical treatment programs for epilepsy and movement disorders, and our residents participate in the care of these patients.
 We have multidisciplinary care clinics for patients with advanced neuromuscular disease, ALS, Huntington's disease, dementia, and Parkinson's disease.
 Our residents participate in multiple research and patient safety projects and present their works regularly at local and international meetings.
-Most of our graduates have at least one publication in a peer-reviewed journal from research conducted during their residency.

 We are a supportive program: We think of ourselves as a big diverse family.
 There is an amazing cohesiveness among our residents.
 This is a program where everyone helps each other reach their full potential.
 We watch out for each other’s safety and health.
 We share the workload.
 We teach others what we have learned and share pearls of wisdom.
 As a healthcare community, we value wellness and resilience and help our residents learn lifelong skills to prevent depersonalization and burnout.
 Our faculty cares about the futures of our residents and helps them to find their special area of passion in neurology.
 We’ll help you make your bright future – whether it’s a fellowship or first job – a reality.